 4. Stay active in your field

-Even if you’re not working in the field you studied in college, make sure to stay up-to-date on it.
-Keeping up with current events can be important in shedding light on future career aspirations and can be important in impressing interviewers.
-If you say you’re passionate about the field, it helps if you can explain why and prove that you know your stuff!
-Nowadays there are blogs on just about everything, so do a quick internet search and find one that can keep you “in the know,” whether it’s in publishing, marketing, engineering, or anything else!
+Even if you’re not working in the area you studied in college, make sure to stay up-to-date on it.
+Keeping up with current events can be crucial in shedding light on future career aspirations and can be critical in impressing interviewers.
+If you say you’re passionate about the field, it helps explain why and prove that you know your stuff!
+Nowadays, there are blogs on just about everything, so do a quick internet search and find one that can keep you “in the know,” whether it’s in publishing, marketing, engineering, or anything else!